+ HENTHORN LA ROCQUE

-La Rocque and Henthorn create and show artworks together based in their individual practices whilst establishing explorations and themes all their own.
-These intersections center on the female body relating to its potential transformations, anxieties, and mythologies.
-They have show at G Gallery and DeLuca Fine Art Gallery in Toronto, Groundswell Gallery in Denver, Minokamo Woodland Gallery in Japan, and Concertina Gallery in Chicago.
+La Rocque and Henthorn create and show artworks and performances together based on the female body relating to its potential transformations, anxieties, and mythologies.
+The continuous intersections of their individual practices have resulted in showings at G Gallery in Toronto, Minokamo Woodland Gallery in Japan, Concertina Gallery in Chicago, Bushwick Arts Festival, Regina Rex Gallery, and in 2026 at Essex Flowers Flowers Fest in NYC.

 https://www.faithlarocque.com/